okiave/100-days-of-code/log.md

 # 100 Days Of Code - Log { 🌚🌒🌛🌓🌔🌝🌖🌗🌜🌘 }

-:zap:**Disclaimer**:zap:: I'm using the above format and a mix of spanish/english throughout my log to support my mental state of flow.
+:zap:**Disclaimer**:zap:: I'm using a mix of spanish/english throughout my log to support my mental state of flow.
 I use moon emojis to track my energy.
 All hours are in AKST (Alaska!!).
 Chido.
 Empezemos.

 **Day 1/100** of the **#100daysofcode** started on 1st day of 2018.
 I see this journey like the biketour my sister and I did in 2010.
 [Living nomadically ](http://avephoto.com/stories/#/south-of-here-1/) on a bikes forced us to log our progress and journal.
 What we discovered was that our endurance and stamina seemed to correlate with the phases of the moon.
 Over the years I began exploring how the relationship between lunar energy might work within a framework of mindfulness practices and cognitive behavioral tweaks.
 I'm a firm believer that the gravitational pull exerted on earth by the moon can be used as a leverage for productivity and restoration.

-**TL;DR**: Tracking the moon helps me understand how to adapt to stress and challenges on a journey.
+**TL;DR**: Tracking the moon helps me understand how to adapt to stress and challenges while on a journey.

 ---